sharandadi/idp-platform/README.md

    ```bash
    npm run start:dev
    ```
-   The backend will run on http://localhost:3000 (default NestJS port).
+   The backend will run on http://localhost:3001.

 ### Frontend